enableiot/iotkit-agent/README.md

 ![Agent Topology](../master/images/agent-topo.png?raw=true)

+## Before start using iotkit-agent

+The following steps will guide you through the installation and configuration of the iotkit-agent if you download it from this GitHub repository.

+In case you get a Galileo board with the iotkit-agent pre-installed, please go to the section **Galileo with iotkit-agent pre-installed**.

 ## Installation

 Install using npm:

     npm install iotkit-agent --production
     mv node_modules/iotkit-agent ./

-Once you have a copy of the iotkit-agent locally, execute the setup script:
+Once you have a copy of the iotkit-agent locally, you will need to install forever:

     cd iotkit-agent
-    ./setup-agent.sh
+    npm install forever

 > You only have to run the setup once